In Rainbows: Recording

-In March 2005, Radiohead began writing and recording in their Oxfordshire studio.
+In March 2005, Radiohead began writing and recording at their studio in Oxfordshire.
 They initially chose to work without their longtime producer, Nigel Godrich.
 According to the guitarist Ed O'Brien, "We were a little bit in the comfort zone ...
 We've been working together for 10 years, and we all love one another too much."
 The bassist, Colin Greenwood, later denied this, saying Godrich had been busy working with Charlotte Gainsbourg and Beck.
 At the Ether festival in July 2005, Jonny Greenwood and Yorke performed a version of the future In Rainbows track "Weird Fishes/Arpeggi" with the London Sinfonietta orchestra and the Arab Orchestra of Nazareth.

 Radiohead performing at the Greek Theatre, Berkeley, California, in 2006.
 Radiohead used the tour to test songs later recorded for In Rainbows.

 Regular recording sessions began that August, with Radiohead updating fans on their progress intermittently on their new blog, Dead Air Space.
 The sessions were slow, and the band struggled to regain confidence.
 According to Yorke, "We spent a long time in the studio just not going anywhere, wasting our time, and that was really, really frustrating."
 They attributed their slow progress to a lack of momentum after their break, the lack of deadline and producer, and the fact that all the members had become fathers.

 In December 2005, Radiohead hired the producer Spike Stent, who had worked with artists including U2 and Björk, to help them work through their material.
 Stent listened to their self-produced work and agreed it was subpar.
-The collaboration with Stent was unsuccessful.
+However, the collaboration with Stent was unsuccessful.

 Concerned by the lack of progress, Radiohead's management suggested they break up.
 Brian Message, a partner at their management company, said later: "You have to be honest if it's not working.
 You have to have passion about what you do."
 O'Brien said Radiohead decided to continue because "when you got beyond all the shit and the bollocks, the core of these songs were really good".
 He felt In Rainbows could be the final Radiohead record, and was motivated by a desire to secure their legacy as a great band.

 In an effort to break the deadlock, Radiohead decided to tour for the first time since 2004.
 They performed in Europe and North America in May and June 2006, and returned to Europe for several festivals in August, performing many new songs.
 According to Yorke, the tour forced them to finish writing the songs.
 He said: "Rather than it being a nightmare, it was really, really good fun, because suddenly everyone is being spontaneous and no one's self-conscious because you're not in the studio ...
 It felt like being 16 again."